A chamber opera by Beth Wiemann and Jennifer Moxley

 The instrumental group (flute, alto sax, double bass and piano – an adapted jazz combo) hints at salon music of the early 20th century.
 In the opera’s second half, electronic sounds are blended into the accompaniment.

 Lindsay Conrad singing in scene 3, second UMaine workshop.

 We welcome inquiries from anyone interested in producing all or parts of this work.

 Media and document links:

-Complete program from the UMaine workshop performance: program draft moxley 8.5 x 11 format
+Complete program from the first UMaine workshop performance: program draft moxley 8.5 x 11 format

 Last image of the first UMaine workshop, 2016.